 In many U.S. households, the second Sunday in May begins with breakfast in bed, a bouquet of flowers, homemade cards, and other tokens of affection for mom.
 Mother’s Day — our country’s version, at least — has been an official holiday since 1914.
 In other corners of the globe, honoring Mom is a rite grounded in local traditions and customs — some ancient, some surprisingly new.

 "Most cultures celebrate mothers because they are traditionally the main caregiver, which comes with great responsibility," says Mei-Ling Hopgood, author of How Eskimos Keep Their Babies Warm: And Other Adventures in Parenting.
 Here, we take you on a quick trip around the world to discover how moms in five different countries are celebrated and to provide some inspiration for your own day.
-Share our "bring it home" ideas with your family or use them to celebrate your own mom on May 13.
+Share our "bring it home" ideas with your family or use them to celebrate your own mom.